 Over the years, we have trained many appraisers, some of whom have successfully gone on to work at the City and County of Honolulu’s Real Property Assessment Division, the Office of the Mayor, the State of Hawaii, and those who are now our friendly competitors and have opened up their own appraisal practices on the island.

 Today Sidney’s daughter, Tammy, and son-in-law, Brian Walther, are in charge of running the operations at Uyetake, Uyetake & Associates.
 Both Tammy and Brian met at Northwestern University in Evanston, Illinois.
-Brian currently serves as president of the Hawaii Chapter of the Appraisal Institute.
-He is also the chairperson of the Hawaii Department of Commerce and Consumer Affairs Real Estate Appraiser Advisory Committee and is a member of the Hawaii Regulated Industries Complaints Office’s Real Estate Appraiser Advisory Committee.
+Brian was the 2018 president of the Hawaii Chapter of the Appraisal Institute and was the chairperson of the Hawaii Department of Commerce and Consumer Affairs Real Estate Appraiser Advisory Committee from 2018 to 2021.
+Brian is currently serving as a member of the Hawaii Regulated Industries Complaints Office’s Real Estate Appraiser Advisory Committee.

 For more information, see our Staff Profiles page.